in

 2. Delaware Military Academy

-Next on our list of military schools for troubled youth is the Delaware Military Academy.
+Continuing our exploration of military schools for troubled youth, we turn our attention to the Delaware Military Academy.

-The Delaware Military Academy, established in 2003, is the first charter high school in the US focused on the customs, principles, and ideals of the US Navy.
-Although academics are the foundation of any institution’s education, DMA’s strength is in its leadership.
+Established in 2003, the Delaware Military Academy stands as the inaugural charter high school in the United States dedicated to upholding the customs, principles, and ideals of the US Navy.
+While academic excellence remains a cornerstone of any educational institution, DMA’s distinctive forte lies in its emphasis on leadership.

 SCHOOL VISIT